Intermittent Fasting Diet Plan

 Common Challenges Beginners Face with Intermittent Fasting

-Intermittent fasting is generally safe for healthy adults but should be avoided by:
+Intermittent fasting is generally safe for most healthy adults when done the right way, but it’s not a one-size-fits-all approach.

 Is Intermittent Fasting Sustainable?